 quota : The maximum amount of disk space available for you.

-On Unix systems you may exceed your quota temporarily (up to 7 days).
+On Linux systems you may exceed your quota temporarily (up to 7 days).
 For Windows however this is an absolute maximum. - limit : The absolute maximum amount of disk space you can occupy

 (see above).